projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 @classmethod
 def categorize_data(cls, filename):
     """
     This method sorts through the CSV file provided from filename and sorts the responses into three categories based on their salary values: low_salary, medium_salary, and high_salary.
-Each category has min and max keys for the salary range as well as a data key.
+Each category has min and max keys for the salary ranges as well as a data key.
 Data is a nested list of survey responses for each salary category.
     filename: name of a CSV file (string)
     returns: dictionary